discontinued-civictech/discontinued-civictech.github.io/organizers.md

         </div>
         <div class="profile-detail-text">
         <p>
         Christoph Raetzsch is an Associate Professor at the Department of Media and Journalism Studies of Aarhus University (Denmark).
 He works in journalism studies and researches history and theory of media development and practice in journalism, public spheres and urban spaces.
 Previously, he was a postdoctoral researcher in the project OrganiCity at Aarhus University.
-His recent research deals with interpretations of smartness to animate civic innovation in cities, the interfaces and infrastructures of publics besides journalism, and the emergent potential of quotidian me- dia practices to shape public discourses.
+His recent research deals with interpretations of smartness to animate civic innovation in cities, the interfaces and infrastructures of publics besides journalism, and the emergent potential of quotidian media practices to shape public discourses.
 In 2022 he is chair of the local committee to host the ECREA “Rethink Impact” conference in Aarhus.
         </p>
         </div>
     </div>